Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems

+Our results are the first to reveal that the sample complexity of PG methods for stabilizing linear systems only adds a coefficient logarithmic in the spectral radius of the state matrix to that for solving the LQR problem with a prior stabilizing policy~\cite{mohammadi2021convergence}.
+Moreover, our explicit update rule can be easily used to study sample complexity for other RL based discount methods, e.g.,~\cite{jing2021learning,lamperski2020computing}.

-Recent related literature can be broadly categorized as model-based approach, direct data-driven control, and RL approach, which we selectively review below.
+To clarify our contributions in the literature, we further compare with recent methods for system stabilization, which can be broadly categorized as model-based approach, direct data-driven control, and RL approach.

-\textbf{Model-based approach.} The model-based approach learns a descriptive model via system identification based on samples from multiple trajectories~\cite{dean2020sample, zheng2020non} or a single trajectory ~\cite{abbasi2011regret, ibrahimi2012efficient, talebi2021regularizability, chen2021black, lale2020explore, faradonbeh2018finite, hu2022sample}.
-In this context, the sample complexity is referred to as the number of state-input pairs that are used for system identification.
-Since the persistent excitation (PE) condition for identifiability requires at least $n+m$ samples, where $m$ is the input dimension, their sample complexity typically scales linearly in $n$.
-A recent work \cite{hu2022sample} improves this complexity to $\widetilde{\mathcal{O}}(k)$ with $k$ being the number of unstable eigenvalues by learning only a part of the open-loop matrix $A$.
-However, they only focus on deterministic linear systems with diagonalizable matrix $A$.
-In the same sprit of this analysis, our goal is to strengthen the theoretical foundation of PG methods.
-Though our sample complexity is $\widetilde{\mathcal{O}}(n^2)$ in terms of the number of rollouts, it is in fact comparable to the model-based setting since each sample there contains a state vector with dimension $n$, while we only have access to a scalar cost per rollout.
+\textbf{Model-based approach.} It learns a descriptive model via system identification using samples from multiple trajectories~\cite{dean2020sample, zheng2020non} or a single trajectory ~\cite{abbasi2011regret, ibrahimi2012efficient, talebi2021regularizability, chen2021black, lale2020explore, faradonbeh2018finite, hu2022sample}.
+In this context, the sample complexity is quantified in terms of the number of state-input pairs for system identification (SysID).
+A necessary condition for SysID is the persistent excitation (PE) condition, which requires at least $n+m$ samples with $n$ and $m$ being the state and input dimension, respectively.
+Consequently, their sample complexity typically scales linearly in $n$.
+While a recent work \cite{hu2022sample} improves the complexity to be linear in the number of unstable eigenvalues of the state matrix, they only focus on linear systems with diagonalizable state matrix.
+In this work, our goal is to strengthen the theoretical foundation of PG methods.
+Since we only have access to a scalar cost per system rollout, our sample complexity is quadratic in $n$ in terms of the number of system rollouts.
+Thus, it is comparable with model-based approach where each sample contains a state vector with dimension $n$.